dd9jn/rfc4880bis/rfc4880bis.md

   Commonly, if the source of the encrypted data is a file, this will be the name of the encrypted file.
   An implementation MAY consider the file name in the Literal packet to be a more authoritative name than the actual file name.

-  If the special name "\_CONSOLE" is used, the message is considered to be "for your eyes only".
+  If the special name `_CONSOLE` is used, the message is considered to be "for your eyes only".
   This advises that the message data is unusually sensitive, and the receiving program should process it more carefully, perhaps avoiding storing the received data to disk, for example.

 - A four-octet number that indicates a date associated with the literal data.